Lach01298/UPR/README.md

 - integrated tech tree

 ## Other Stuff
-help and suggestions are apreated and so feel free to do so
+help and suggestions are appreciated and so feel free to do so

 ## Developmental notes
 This seems like a lot and it is.
 But this started as trying to get some of my favorite ksp mods to fit seamlessly together and separately trying to make them a little bit more realistic.
 Then it got all lump together into what currently is UPR.
 Thus it really should have another name but it was separate "mods" so i just kept one name that had a short acronym: UPR